 CHICAGO (WLS) -- A Chicago teenager is helping pave the way for women in a relatively new sport.

-Maya Chan is a member of the U.S. Youth Olympic Team, and right now the she is in Switzerland to compete in the Winter Youth Olympic Games.
+Maya Chan is a member of the U.S. Youth Olympic Team, and she just placed fourth at the Winter Youth Olympic Games.

 "Everything's coming so quickly so you have to, like, already have it memorized basically by the time you're going," Chan said.

-Saturday, the 16-year-old from Lakeview and her partner Reannyn Weiler will become the first Americans to race in the Women's Doubles Luge at an International Olympic Committee event.
+Saturday, the 16-year-old from Lakeview and her partner Reannyn Weiler became the first Americans to race in the Women's Doubles Luge at an International Olympic Committee event.